-This course aims to create informed, skilled and insightful performers across a wide range of musical genres.
+This Music Performance MMus course aims to create informed, skilled and insightful performers across a wide range of musical genres.
 It is ideal if you aspire to become a professional performer or are an instrumental teacher and would like to further develop your knowledge of music performance.
-You will receive individual tuition on your instrument or voice from a top professional performer.

 This module supports the development of a major piece of research, or creative work, or performance which is focused on the subject of the student's programme of study.
 Therefore the nature of the project is chosen from the following: a dissertation; a folio of produced popular music compositions/covers; a folio of sonic arts work; a folio of compositions to moving image; a folio of compositions; or a performance.
 In the case of the creative work, students will also undertake related research which culminates in a paper or critical commentary to complement and support their creative work.
 The module is taught through a mixture of seminars and individual tutorials.

 Researching Music is designed to prepare students for their research and writing on the Music Masters' programmes.
 The teaching covers academic referencing, creating a bibliography, library skills, use of research on-line indices such as RILM, writing skills, and approaches to research.
 Later in the module research seminars will be given by Kingston and visiting researchers/composers/performers which provide opportunities for student discussion on a variety of issues in current music research.
 The module is assessed through a folio of written work including an extended annotated bibliography, an extended research paper and an on-line forum.